Cover page of the large scrapbook created by Charles D. Heseltine; with the help

 Click Here

-identifying any of the people in the photos?
-Time passes and in later years,
+names identifying any of the people in the photos?
+Time passes and

-it becomes very challenging to identify time, place, and individuals.
+in later years, it becomes very challenging to identify time, place,

-Morrison Hill was about 12 miles north of Portland Street terminal in
+work trains only.
+Morrison Hill was about 12 miles north of

 1915 Morrison Hill Way Station from the PLI and has it on display.

-from the mainline) and was about two and a half miles from the Lewiston
+could be accessed from the mainline) and was about

-Like washouts, there are a number of images of PLI employees
+Like washouts, there are several images of PLI employees

 who probably contracted help, digging out after large snowstorms.